 It has been calculated that up to a third of all slaves taken out of Africa on ships died en route.
 This was known as the Middle Passage.
 An unknown number of lives were also lost in Africa, mostly in a strip about 100 miles wide along the central West Coast, as a result of the slave trade from attempts to capture them and on their journey to ports of embarkation.
 More than 10 percent of imported slaves — some 50,000 — came after Congress abolished the slave trade in 1810.
 Slaves brought to this land are the ancestors of more than 20 million Americans.

-The Scotch settled primarily in the Carolinas, Georgia, Virginia, Kentucky and Tennessee.
+The Scottish settled primarily in the Carolinas, Georgia, Virginia, Kentucky and Tennessee.
 The first Irish tended toward the middle and southern states.
 Few Germans went to New England.
 Most migrated to the middle states with Pennsylvania, which was about one-third German, getting most of them.
-The Dutch went mostly to New York and New Jersey where New Amsterdam had been.
+The Dutch went mostly to New York and New Jersey which they first settled as New Amsterdam had been.
 The French were almost entirely in the Northwest Territories and on a long and narrow swath that ran from Detroit and then down the Mississippi River to New Orleans.

 The Spanish at this point were in Spanish territories in Florida, California and New Mexico.
 The largest of a small contingent of Swedes was in New Mexico.
-Jews were scattered throughout the colonies and established outposts in the port cities of New York, Newport, Savannah, Philadelphia and Charleston.
+Jews, who were predominantly Spanish-speaking Sephardic who were descendants of Jews who left Spain during the Spanish Inquisition, were scattered throughout the colonies and established outposts in the port cities of New York, Newport, Savannah, Philadelphia and Charleston.
 The Museum will tell where each group settled.
 The geographical expansion of the nation to encompass new peoples will also be explored.
-Who were the groups that spread out to these new lands?
+The Museum will touch on all of the groups that spread out to these new lands?

-The story in this chapter is told in part at a variety of on-site museums and recreated exhibitions such as at Williamsburg, Jamestown, Plymouth Plantation, Savannah and Charleston.
-The recently chartered Smithsonian Museum, the National Museum of African American History and Culture, is charged, in part, with telling the story about African slavery in the United States.
+The story in this chapter is told in part at a variety of on-site museums and recreated exhibitions such as at Williamsburg, Jamestown, and Plymouth Plantation as well as in the historic centers of Boston, New York, Philadelphia, Savannah and Charleston.
+The National Museum of African American History and Culture tells the story about African slavery in the United States.
 But there are no institutions that tell the full and comprehensive story about this phase of the making of the American people.

 NOTE: The material herein is based largely on two books that tell part of this story, 1491: New Revelations of the Americas Before Columbus by Charles C. Mann, and Coming to America: A History of Immigration and Ethnicity in American Life by Roger Daniels.
 Ideas and material from both authors are presented here to give readers a sense of the story.
 Leading scholars would be expected to develop a detailed outline of the Museum’s story following the establishment of the Museum.